pegros/PEG_LIST/help/sfpegListCmp.md

 * How they are displayed

     * Choosing among the four display modes supported (DataTable, DataTree, CardList, TileList), most of the configuration element being shared among them (or simply ignored)
-    * Configuring the display via a single JSON object within the “Display Configuration” attribute, the leveraging (and extending) the JSON configuration of the standard lightning-datatable (https://developer.salesforce.com/docs/component-library/bundle/lightning-datatable/documentation) andlightning-tree-grid (https://developer.salesforce.com/docs/component-library/bundle/lightning-tree-grid/documentation) base components.
+    * Configuring the display via a single JSON object within the “Display Configuration” attribute, the leveraging (and extending) the JSON configuration of the standard [lightning-datatable](https://developer.salesforce.com/docs/component-library/bundle/lightning-datatable/documentation) and [lightning-tree-grid](https://developer.salesforce.com/docs/component-library/bundle/lightning-tree-grid/documentation) base components.
         * This is especially applicable to the “columns” property
         * Additional root properties have been added for the “CardList” and “TileList” modes to tune their display:
             * “title” and “icon” to configure the title and optional icon for each tile displayed in these modes